canonical/observability/decision-records/2024-11-07--juju-doctor.md

 Also, I want to be able to source these probes both locally and from a remote (decentralized) source.

-Finally, I want to be able to do this on a live environment, as well as on an environment I don't have access to, provided I have the output of a support archive aka `sosreport`.
+Finally, I want to be able to do this on a live environment, as well as on an environment I don't have access to, provided I have the output of a support archive such as (but not limited to) `sosreport`.

 ## The solution terminology
 The environment validation tool we intend to create is called `juju-doctor`.
 The tool's main purpose is to run a configurable set of assertions/checks which we call `probes` against an environment description which in turn is the output (`artifact`) of other tools that we are not responsible for, such as `sosreport` or the output of commands such as `juju show-unit`/`kubectl describe`.